jtv/libpqxx/include/pqxx/doc/performance.md

     do.
 Of course that means that you'll have to look at the data's lifetime more carefully, but it'll save the computer a lot of copying.
 * @ref prepared.
-These can be executed many times without the server parsing and planning them each and every time.
+These can be executed many times without the server parsing and planning them anew each time.
 They also save you having to escape string parameters.
 * `pqxx::pipeline` lets you send queries to the database in batches, and continue other processing while they are executing.
 * `pqxx::connecting` lets you start setting up a database connection, but